Draft Wizard FAQ

 Yes, all the features of the Draft Wizard will work on an iPad and other touch screen devices.

 How do I assign Keepers for my league?
-(PRO Feature)
+(MVP Feature)

 Does the Draft Wizard support traded picks?
 (PRO Feature)